highbyte/dotnet-6502/docs/host-apps/terminal/overview.md

   (~100 columns) shows everything without the panes clipping.
 Smaller still runs, but content is truncated.
-- **Mouse (optional)** — buttons, the per-system menu, and the Info/Config/Logs tabs are clickable when the terminal reports mouse events, but every action also has a keyboard hotkey, so a mouse is not required.
+- **Mouse (optional)** — buttons, the per-system menu, and the Info/Config/Logs tabs are clickable when the terminal reports mouse events, but every action also has a keyboard command (via the leader key, see below), so a mouse is not required.
 - **Modifier-key reporting** — some C64 colour-key chords use Alt/Ctrl; whether they reach the emulator depends on the terminal forwarding those modifiers (see the in-app Info panel).